 Keystone Ski Resort

-Just a short drive from Denver, make Keystone a destination on your next Colorado trip for sure.
+Keystone, which is a short drive from Denver, should certainly be a destination on your next Colorado ski trip.
 The mountain is tucked away in the White River National Forest and is the largest ski area in Summit County.
-Three different peaks, Dercum Mountain, North Peak and the Outback gives this resort over 3,000 acres of terrain to explore.
+Three different peaks, Dercum Mountain, North Peak, and the Outback gives this resort over 3,000 acres of terrain to explore.
 Home to the award-winning A51 Terrain Park, there is something for every experience level at the Keystone Ski Resort.

 Unlike most Colorado ski resorts, Keystone is the only one in the guide which offers night skiing.
 Fun fact: Keystone offers the longest day of skiing in the entire state, and even has lighted trails so you can still enjoy the slopes at nightfall.
 Daily lift tickets are valid even through the night.
 What makes this even better for families?
 Saturday nights only, enjoy an incredible mountain-top view of the weekly Kidtopia fireworks show.
 The little ones will never forget it.

 With a complete mountain range of 2,965 acres to ski on powder-white snow, Steamboat Springs has all kinds of trails for every experience level.
+In fact, this town is known as Ski Town, U.S.A.!
 Only three hours away from Denver, this is a great day trip for families in the area.
 Freeriders and thrill-seekers will love the Mavericks Superpipe.
 It’s 450 feet long, 56-feet wide with 18-foot walls.
-The terrain park next to it has a complete outdoor system and obstacles for the beginners and pros to try their skills at.
+The terrain park next to it has a complete outdoor system and obstacles for beginners and pros to try their skills at.